MK040412/ATLAS-Attention-based-Task-Learning-And-Segregation-for-Multi-Task-Offline-Reinforcement-Learning/README.md

-ㅊ # Ant MoE SAC Agent with DPMM Clustering
+# Ant MoE SAC Agent with DPMM Clustering

 This repository implements a Mixture-of-Experts (MoE) SAC agent with dynamic expert management using a Dirichlet Process Mixture Model (birth and merge), integrated with NVIDIA Isaac Lab's